pghvlaans/yalpack/README.md

 yalpack has not been tested on earlier versions of Linux from Scratch.
 Because ldd is used to collect information about binaries, moreover, it should never be used with versions of glibc earlier than 2.27.
 For an explanation, see the "Security" section in the ldd man page.

 For installation and upgrades of yalpack, see INSTALL or run `make all` for details.

+*POSIX compliance*

+Providing a POSIX-compliant package management solution is a priority for this project.
+All yalpack-0.1.8 scripts have been tested to run with /bin/sh linked to dash, bash and zsh.
+As indicated in the Linux From Scratch instructions, /bin/sh should nevertheless be a symlink to /bin/bash when building the base system.

 **USING YALPACK OUTSIDE OF AN LFS BOOT OR CHROOT CONTEXT WOULD INSTALL AND/OR REMOVE PACKAGES ON THE HOST SYSTEM, RESULTING IN MAYHEM.**